|NOTE: For a complete copy of the Rules and Regulations that contains all of the appendix please request one from the Wintergardens Park Office|

 A GOOD NEIGHBOR

 Be a good neighbor.
 Obey the rules and regulations of the park and be considerate of others.
 Obtain owner’s permission before parking in vacant driveways or before cutting through neighbors’ yards.
 Do not water your neighbor’s car or unit when watering your lawn.
-Also, do not wash your car or allow sprinkler to spray on roadways because water deteriorates the surface.
+Do not wash your vehicle on asphalt surfaces.
+Also, do not allow sprinkler to spray on roadways because water deteriorates the surface.
 Avoid making disturbing noises before 8 a.m. or after 10 p.m., and keep your TV, radio, record player/CD turned down at all times.
 Cigarette, cigar, and pipe smoke are a health hazard and offensive to many people.
 Please be considerate of others.
 Use an ash tray for your cigarette and cigar butts instead of the street or plant holders.

 No advertising signs of any kind can be displayed in the yards or on the unit.
-FOR SALE signs of unit can be displayed in the window only during the winter season.
+UNIT FOR SALE of FOR RENT signs of unit can be displayed in the window only during the winter season.

 APPEARANCE OF THE PARK

-Bicycles ridden after dark must have a light on the front and a reflector on the rear.
+Bicycles or golf carts ridden after dark must have a light on the front and a reflector on the rear.